Zlei1997/Pokescan-AI/README.md

 AI model to recognize Pokémon trading cards using Kria board

 ## 📌 Project Overview
-PokéScan-AI is a small edge AI project built to detect and classify Pokémon trading cards using computer vision.
+PokéScan-AI is a small edge AI project built to detect and classify Pokémon trading cards.
 The goal is to run this on a Xilinx Kria board so it can recognize cards in real time.

 Right now, the project can:
 - Preprocess card images